-RE: Radio Stations:

-WHJA(AM), Laurel, Mississippi

-KYHN(AM), Fort Smith, Arkansas

-KMFX(AM), Wabasha, Minnesota

-WYNF (AM), North Augusta, South Carolina

 Thank you for your interest in these radio stations that are being donated to MMTC.
 We suggest you review this model business plan and its requirements and then determine if you’d like to proceed.
 If you do proceed, we wish you the best and look forward to hearing your ideas.